15 August 2021

 R. Linda:

-As life went on, he married a lass who was not up to snuff in their parent's opinion, but this lass was made of stronger stuff, they were in love and so they married anyway, me Mam being the only one out of the family to attend the wedding.
-Because Mam liked the wife there were occasional conflicts with the matriarch of the family but it did not lessen the relationship between sisters-in-law, it only strengthened it.
+As life went on, he married a lass who was not up to snuff in their parents' opinion, but this lass was made of stronger stuff.
+They were in love, and so they married anyway, me Mam being the only one out of the family to attend the wedding.
+Because Mam liked the wife, there were occasional conflicts with the matriarch of the family, but it did not lessen the relationship between sisters-in-law; it only strengthened it.

-Mam thinks something happened to him in the military he didn't tell any of us.
+Mam thinks something happened to him in the military, he didn't tell any of us.
 The friend he went in the service with came back completely altered in personality and ended up in a mental ward.
 So Mam has her suspicions.
 His wife went way beyond what most wives would to stick with her stricken husband and support and love him through the nightmare that most would give up on.

 So as the years passed we all settled into our lives with occasional visits, cards, and gifts as family is wont to do.

 This was indeed terrible news followed up by weeks of silence.
 No one heard a word in the family and not from want of trying.
 Finally, Mam got a call from Auntie who was in tears, telling her things were not good.
 He was alert, but the bleeding on the brain had complicated matters and he had just recovered from cancer and had lost too much weight.
-The prognosis was he needed to be put in hospice because all combined he wasn't doing well.
+The prognosis was that he needed to be put in hospice because, all combined, he wasn't doing well.

-Perplexed she walked away from the "meeting" puzzled beyond all reason, with loads of questions that a few she had asked and got no reply.
+Perplexed, she walked away from the "meeting" puzzled beyond all reason, with loads of questions that she had asked and got no reply.
 This weekend, she was telling Ben about this odd situation, when she got another text with a photo from Auntie of Mam's brother sitting in a car all seat belted in.
 The expression on his face was sheepish, to say the least.
 He knew he shouldn't be in that car.
 Underneath the photo was the caption, "We kidnapped him!"

-Well, imagine Mam's reaction to THAT?
-It was "You did WHAT?
+Well, imagine Mam's reaction to that.
+It was, "You did WHAT?
 Where are you taking him?
 And what's going on?"

 Nothing came back.
-Mam showed the text to Ben asking him if it was her losing her mind, or had her sister-in-law gone off the deep end?
+Mam showed the text to Ben, asking him if it was her losing her mind or her sister-in-law had gone off the deep end.

 "Does he not appear fine to you?"
 She asked Ben.